YT37/Machine-DeepLearning-Projects/BloodDotnationDeterminer/README.md

-# AdultClassifier
+# BloodDonationDeterminer
-This project Classifies if a prson is an Adult based on their Features using KNearestNeighbour Algorithm.
+This project determines wheather a person will donate blood using Random Forest Algorithm.

 # Requirements
  - Python 3.6 or up
+ - NumPy
  - Pandas
  - SciKitLearn